howardck/BezierBlobs/README.md

 <img align="center" src="_GIFs/0.DeltaWing.gif" width="700">

 The `SuperEllipse` shown here is very coarse at only six vertices.
-Starting from the origin of the curve, vertex number 0 at the far right of the figure, all the even-numbered vertices are shown in blue and the odd-numbered ones in red, because it makes the algorithm easier to visualize and explain.
+Starting from the origin of the curve, vertex number 0 at the far right of the figure, all the even-numbered vertices are shown in blue and the odd-numbered ones in red.
+Just because it makes the algorithm easier to visualize and explain.

 Each marker is moving back and forth from the so-called `innerOffset` curve to the outer one.
 All the blue, even-numbered markers move either in or out together, and all the red odd-numbered ones correspondingly all move in the opposite direction all together.